labrixdigital/docker-php-ico8/README.md

-# php
+# php with ico8
-PHP server powered with ICO8 extension
+Docker PHP server powered with ICO8 extension to access Oracle databases.